Statistics on Water & Sanitation Failures

 Perhaps among all the international development sectors, the WASH sector is the worst at admitting failures, which I believe is a prerequisite to learning from failures.
 As someone who has been working in the WASH sector for almost a decade now, I have been part of several failures myself – solar pumps being stolen, tree growing out of what used to be a water tank, and hand pumps breaking.
 I would like to think I have learned from those experiences, but I have to say I have never been availed a platform to admit to these failures and discuss them openly with others.
 The organizations I have worked with, were focused on inputs and outputs, not outcomes and impacts.
 Funding depends on success, mostly in the form of pictures of adorable children playing and washing their hands with clean water, and women using their new shiny sand filter.
 How can they let those few failures jeopardize funding, and their most noble mission.
 But what if a few turns out to be many – as this study demonstrates, over 40% ?

 It is now time to re-evaluate our approach, and focus on proven practices.
 I am not saying I, or anyone for that matter, has the answer to a sustainable water project.
-All I am saying is that we need to promote a culture that admits to failure and strives towards systematic change.
+All I am saying is that we need to promote a culture that admits to failure and strives towards systematic change, to compel them towards stricter industrial sanitation practices.
 For all WASH enthusiasts out there, let’s make it hard for development organizations to hide behind PR pictures of success; let’s get them to admit to their failures, address them, and learn from them.